top-comengineer/wcvendors/readme.txt

 == Upgrade Notice ==

+= 2.0 =

 WC Vendors 2.0 is a major update.
 This is not compatible with ANY of our existing extensions.
-The following plugins will require being updated

-* WC Vendors Pro 1.5.0 required
-* WC Vendors Stripe Gateway
-* WC Vendors Bookings
+You should test this update on a staging server before updating. update your theme and extensions, and [review update details here](https://docs.wcvendors.com/knowledge-base/upgrading-to-wc-vendors-2-0/) before upgrading.

 == Changelog ==